Quinn Sullivan (musician)

 Quinn Sullivan (born March 26, 1999) is an American singer, songwriter and guitarist from New Bedford, Massachusetts, United States.

 He is known for his accomplishments at an early age, marked by appearances on media such as The Ellen DeGeneres Show from the age of six, performing with artists Buddy Guy and B.B.
 King, and the release of his first album at the age of twelve.

 Career

-Sullivan began taking guitar lessons at age three.
+Quinn Sullivan was born on March 26, 1999.
+According to Mascot Label Group, "he grew up in a musical family... his father [Terry Sullivan] was a drummer for a Grateful Dead cover band."
+Quinn began taking guitar lessons at age three.
 He has studied with Brian Cass of The Overclock Orchestra and the Toe Jam Puppet Band as well as Stan Belmarce.
 The first original song he wrote with Chris Waters was titled "Sing, Dance, Clap Your Hands".
 Sullivan first gained national media attention at age six when he appeared on The Ellen DeGeneres Show.
 He garnered more attention when Buddy Guy asked him to come on stage and play during a performance at the Zeiterion Theater in New Bedford, Massachusetts in 2007.